Sean Pavone / Shutterstock

 - Electronic, Optical and Magnetic Materials Division

-- Bioinspired nanomaterials for drug delivery, wound healing, and tissue engineering.
+- Bio-inspired nanomaterials for wound healing, drug delivery, and tissue engineering.

 - Nano bio-systems and bio-mimetics

 Oak Ridge National Laboratory (ORNL)—It is involved in nanotechnology research via the following groups: